History of Sweden (800–1521): 13th century

 The greatest medieval statesman of Sweden, and one of the principal architects of its rise as a nation, Birger Jarl the Regent, practically ruled the land from 1248 to 1266.
 He is today revered as the founder of Stockholm and as the creator of national legislation.
 His reforms paved the way for the abolition of serfdom.
 The increased respect and power which later royals owed to Birger Jarl were further extended by his son, King Magnus Ladulås (1275–90).
 Both these rulers, by the institution of separate and almost independent duchies, attempted to introduce into Sweden a feudal system similar to that already established in continental Europe; the danger of thus weakening the realm by partition was averted, though not without violent and tragic complications by the opponents, the Folkung party.
-(The term Folkung also later referred to Earl Birger's descendants, forming the royal Folkunge of Bjelbo dynasty.)
 Finally, in 1319, the severed portions of Sweden were once more reunited.

 The formation of separate orders (classes of society), or estates, was promoted by Magnus Ladulås, who extended the privileges of the clergy and practically founded the formal Swedish nobility (see Ordinance of Alsnö, 1280).
 Founded with this institution was a heavily armed cavalry, the kernel of the national army.
 The Knights (new nobles) and Burghers became distinguishable from the higher nobility.
 This period saw the rise of a prominent burgess class, as the towns now began to acquire charters.
 At the end of the 13th century, and the beginning of the 14th, provincial codes of laws appear and the king and his council also executed legislative and judicial functions.

-Although Swedish-speaking culture had been expanding eastwards through Åland and along what are now the coastal regions of Finland for several centuries, the Second Swedish Crusade, undertaken by Birger Jarl in the later 1240s, is generally perceived as the period when the region now called Finland was incorporated into the Swedish state.
+Although Swedish-speaking culture had been expanding eastwards through Åland and along what are now the coastal regions of Finland for several centuries, the Second Swedish Crusade, undertaken by Birger Jarl in the late 1230s or late 1240s, is generally perceived as the period when the region now called Finland was incorporated into the Swedish state.
 This region remained an integral part of Sweden until 1809, governed from the city of Åbo (Finnish: Turku).